spyke/spyke/TUTORIAL.md

 3. File->Save Track Channels to save any channel selections you may have made.
 These selections are saved to the `.track` file, which you can inspect with a plain text editor.

-4. File->Export->High-pass Data->.dat & KiloSort files.
+4. File->Export->High-pass Data->.dat & Kilosort2 files.
 Choose the desired destination folder
-(probably a local folder, on which you will locally run KiloSort in MATLAB) and hit Open.
-This first high-pass filters (using a noncausal Butterworth filter) and concatenates the data across all the source files in the current `.track` file, saving the results to a `.dat` file.
+(probably a local folder, on which you will locally run Kilosort2 in MATLAB) and hit Open.
-This also checks for saturation in the data, and if it finds any, zeroes it out, +/- 0.5 sec on either side, and also saves the start and stop time ranges of the zeroed out data to a `.0tranges.npy` file.
-Saturation and big transients can causes problems for KiloSort.
-The required MATLAB files to run KiloSort are also generated.
+This concatenates the data across all the source files in the current `.track` file, saving the results to a `.dat` file with a companion `.json.dat` metadata file.
+This also checks for saturation in the data.
+Saturation and big transients can causes problems for Kilosort2.
+If any saturation is found, it is nulled out +/- 0.5 sec on either side, using a linear ramp to minimize high-frequency artifacts during filtering.
+These nulled time ranges are saved to the `nulltranges` field in the `.json.dat` metadata file.
+The required MATLAB files to run Kilosort2 are also generated.
 Note that the Filtering, CAR and Sampling settings you are currently using in spyke are ignored during export.
-Only high-pass noncausal Butterworth filtered data is exported.
-KiloSort will then do its own further preprocessing.
+Only unfiltered raw data is exported, and any gaps of recording time in the track will not be zero-padded, i.e. consecutive recordings will be concatenated one after the other.
+The relative time ranges of the recordings in the track are stored in the `tranges` field in the `.dat.json` metadata file.
+Kilosort2 will then do its own further preprocessing.

 5. Open the `_ks_run.m` file that was created in the above step.
-Check the first two lines to make sure that the path to wherever you installed KiloSort and [npy-matlab](https://github.com/kwikteam/npy-matlab) is correct.
-If it isn't correct, you can fix it there, or better yet, fix it permanently for yourself in the `templates/kilosort/ks_run.m` template file in the spyke code directory.
+Check the first two lines to make sure that the path to wherever you installed Kilosort2 and [npy-matlab](https://github.com/kwikteam/npy-matlab) is correct.
+If it isn't correct, you can fix it there, or better yet, fix it permanently for yourself in the `templates/Kilosort2/ks2_run.m` template file in the spyke code directory.

-6. Start MATLAB, `cd` to the folder where you exported the raw data to, and run the `_ks_run.m` file.
-KiloSort automatically does its own filtering and CAR, but it doesn't resample.
+6. Start MATLAB, `cd` to the folder where you exported the raw data to, and run the `_ks2_run.m` file.
+Kilosort2 automatically does its own filtering and CAR, but it doesn't resample.

-7. When KiloSort is done, with the `.track` still open in spyke, go File->Convert KiloSort .npy to events.zip.
-Select the `ks_results` folder generated by KiloSort.
+7. When Kilosort2 is done, with the `.track` still open in spyke, go File->Convert Kilosort2 .npy to events.zip.
+Select the `ks_results` folder generated by Kilosort2.
 This should be a subfolder of where you exported the raw data to.

 8. File->Open the `.events.zip` file you just created.
-This will import the results from KiloSort into spyke.
+This will import the results from Kilosort2 into spyke.
 This will probably take quite a while as it extracts the waveforms from the raw data and performs spatial localization on each spike.

-9. When it's finally done, go File->Save to save it to a `.sort` file, spyke's native format.
+9. When it's finally done, go File->Save to save it to a `.track.json` file, spyke's native format, a kind of Python pickle dumped to a `.json` file using `jsonpickle`.
 Now you can proceed as usual (starting at step 7 in the basic tutorial above), inspecting and refining the set of clusters generated by KiloSort.